CodinGame/monaco-vscode-api/README.md

 ## Monaco standalone services

-`monaco-editor`, as well as this library by default, uses `standalone` version or the vscode services, which are much simpler than the one used in VSCode.
+`monaco-editor`, as well as this library by default, uses `standalone` version or the VSCode services, which are much simpler than the one used in VSCode.

 You may want to provide your custom implementations of them.
 To do so, you can use the `initialize` method from `vscode/services`.
 Also, monaco-editor doesn't provide types for them, so this library exports them.